How to Set a Proxy in Selenium Java [2025]

 Bingo!
 You've successfully increased your anonymity by using a different IP for each request.

-However, free proxies are for learning but bad practice in a real-world scenario because they're prone to failure and easily spotted by anti-bot systems.
-For example, if you replace the target URL in our Selenium proxy rotator with a protected website, like G2, you'll be denied access.
+However, free proxies are suitable for learning but bad practices in a real-world scenario because they're prone to failure, possess security issues, have a low IP reputation, and are easily spotted by anti-bot systems.

-Like Selenium, it enables you to mimic user behavior and render JavaScript, but without the need for additional infrastructure, maintenance, multiple paid tools and getting constantly blocked by systems that even use machine learning to identify your scraper.
+Like Selenium, it enables you to mimic user behavior and render JavaScript, but without the need for additional infrastructure, maintenance, and getting constantly blocked by systems that even use machine learning to identify your scraper.

 building a scraper with zenrows